shantmirzaians/AU-data-spring2021/Assignment4.md

   * DISTRICT
   * NEIGHBORHOODCLUSTER

 **NOTE:** The original dataset is too be too large for me to upload to Github.
 I can email the original file seperately.
+The clean data is also fairly large, but I was able to upload it and it is downloadable as a .csv file.